YAMS CLI Reference¶

 Notes:

-- The daemon prefers host-backed model_provider_v1 when an ONNX plugin is trusted/loaded; otherwise it falls back to the legacy registry or mock/null provider.
+model_provider_v1when an ONNX plugin is trusted/loaded; otherwise it falls back to the legacy registry or mock/null provider. - Disable plugin subsystem: start the daemon with

 Examples: